l3-hpc/visit-for-fvcom/README.md

 file_prefix_epa
 file_prefix_mark
 ```
 Note, if **IMGS_DIR** does not already exist, it will be created.
-Also, any existing files will be overwritten.
+Also, any existing files in the **IMGS_DIR** will be overwritten.

 Do not modify any lines below the file declarations.

 # Run the code
 Sample submission scripts were created for Henry2 and atmos.
 Before modifying, make a local copy.
 For example,